devaanshG/RoboCup-NZ-Junior-2022/README.md

 ### Schematic
 ![Circuit](https://user-images.githubusercontent.com/104536642/196008855-7942d181-c24c-45bf-b4a3-3296955a5bc7.png)

+### Construction

 The ultrasonic sensors are all connected to the Arduino Nano board (as shown in schematic), using the single wire configuration using the NewPing library (see code).
 The 6 sensors use 6 digital pins of the Arduino.
 The L293D also uses 6 pins, 3 for each side.

+The ultrasonic sensors are strategically positioned to maximise the robots detection range of obstacles.
+The diagram below shows the configuration:

+![Ultrasonic sensors configuration](https://user-images.githubusercontent.com/104536642/195976834-000d139e-3866-4a0d-9438-a5228222d5a0.png)

 The L293D is a dual motor controller, but we have 4 motors, so, the two wheels on the same side are connected to the same output of the L293D.
 N20 motors have a fairly low current draw, so the L293D can handle two motors on one output.

 The motors work in a tank-like configuration, with wheels on the same side moving in the same direction.
 Turning is achieved by moving the two sides in different directions (E.g . right forward, left back results in a left turn.
 Vice-versa).

-The ultrasonic sensors are strategically positioned to maximise the robots detection range of obstacles.
-The diagram below shows the configuration:

-![Ultrasonic sensors configuration](https://user-images.githubusercontent.com/104536642/195976834-000d139e-3866-4a0d-9438-a5228222d5a0.png)

 ## Code

+The code consists of a single switch case statement, which branches off into a few if statements.
+It basically checks which sensor is being blocked (if any) and responds accordingly, whilst making sure we don't collide into some other obstacle.
+The robot doesn't move to any particular location, just moves randomly and responds to obstacles.
+The code is split into functions for motor control to make it neater.

 ## Improvements

+In the future, I want to make an improved version with the following features:
+ -